ReCir0/lab3_task67/README.md

 self.creation_date = datetime.datetime.now()
 ```

 The class also has ```python match()``` function, that finds a match if there is one.
-I used flags to determane whether search by tags of memo
+I used flags to determane whether search by tags or memo

 ```python
 def match(self, search_filter, code):